-With all the decisions you need to make when planning a wedding, the decision to hire a wedding band or not will make a big difference in the experience your guests have.
+With all the decisions you need to make when planning a wedding, the decision to hire a wedding band or not can make a big difference.
+Live music will greatly affect the experience your guests have.
 But what exactly is a “wedding band” and what kinds of services do they provide?

 What is a wedding band?